 Inner Mongolia is an autonomous region of China, bordering the country of Mongolia in the north of China.
-Inner Mongolia is a very large region with lots of kilometers of grassland to be found, so you have some choice when selecting your destination.
+Inner Mongolia is a very large region and there are lots of kilometers of grassland to be found, so you do have some choice when selection your destination.

 Most of the other travelers we encountered on our trip to the grasslands were Chinese tourists and we suppose they all wanted to experience a night in a Mongolian Yurt as we did!

 Due to its proximity to Beijing, many travelers choose to visit the Xilamuren Grassland, which is pretty close to Hohhot.